codepath/android_guides/Using-Hardware,-Sensors-and-Device-data.md

 With Android, there is a lot of access to hardware features using built-in Android libraries and the Google Play SDK.
 A few examples of things you might need to access:

  * Taking a photo/video with the camera.
- * Accessing and playing photo/video/audio.
+ * Accessing and playing video and audio.
  * Accessing hardware sensors like accelerometers, light sensors, etc.
  * Using the Locations API.
  * Using the Maps API.